 Readers can read those books for free and give feedback.

-Lynn and her younger sister janae watched through tears secretly, as her mother stood at the door of their house.
-They were supposed to be in their bedroom and not listening but the argument had woken them up.
+Lynn and her younger sister janae watched through tears, secretly, as their mother stood at the door of their house.
+They were supposed to be in their bedroom and not listening, but the argument had woken them up.
 Her bags were packed and a suitcase stood there as well.
-She was screaming angrily at their father, a tall but lean older man with bald head, blue beady eyes, with black glasses who wore an old fashioned bottle green jumper.
+She was screaming angrily at their father, a tall but lean older man with a bald head, blue beady eyes, with black glasses who wore an old fashioned bottle green jumper.

 "I've had ENOUGH John.
-We have been through this already.
+We've been through this already.
 I cannot find peace in this house anymore.
 I'm moving in with him.
 The divorce settlements will come through to you as normal.
-But i think for the children's emotional wellbeing and mine that it is best to separate" and with that she picked up her things and without saying goodbye to her daughters she left the family house.
+But i think for the children's emotional wellbeing and mine, that it is best to separate" and with that she picked up her things and without saying goodbye to her daughters, she left the family house.

 "I think she'll be back, she's done this before.
-Remember when she stayed at grandma's.
+Remember when she stayed at grandma's?.
 In three days she'll be back" said lynn optimistically.
 Janae smiled believing her older sister.
 The sisters waited everyday for their mother's return.
 They went to the front door everyday but it was only the postman.
-Then the next day, then the next completely oblivious to the fact that their father wept silently in his study at night and the fact that the mother never returned.
+Then the next day, then the next, completely oblivious to the fact that their father wept silently in his study at night and the fact that their mother never returned.

 "We're going to see your mother" whispered the father and the two girls childishly jumped in the air in excitement.

 John took the two girls to a mysteriously huge building, there were black cars at the front and stairs leading up into what seemed to be a big hall.
 Lynn looked around, there were people dressed in formal wear some were looking forlorn, others serious while others excited.
 Out of a black car lynn noticed that her mother was stepping out of the car, a mysterious man beside her and a small boy.